Role of Nonstabilizerness in Quantum Optimization: Proof of the relationship between Magic and Fidelity

 \section{Proof of the relationship between Magic and Fidelity}

-In Fig.~\ref{fig:fig2}(b), the observed correlation between fidelity and final SRE exhibits a distinctive behavior, which can be explained by analytical expressions of the SRE for simple \textit{ansatz} states, which we prove in detail in this section.
+In Fig.2 of main text, the observed correlation between fidelity and final SRE exhibits a distinctive behavior, which can be explained by analytical expressions of the SRE for simple \textit{ansatz} states, which we prove in detail in this section.

-\textit{\textbf{Qubits case.---}}We show the explicit derivation of Eq.~\eqref{eq: magic superposition}.
-We start by considering a single qubit and insert the state defined in Eq.~\eqref{eq: two state superposition} in the definition \eqref{eq: sre definition}.
+\textit{\textbf{Qubits case.---}}We show the explicit derivation of Eq.(6) of the main text.
+We start by considering a single qubit and insert the state defined in Eq.(5) into the definition (1) of the main text.
 Since for qubits we have only $4$ possible Pauli strings, $P_i= \mathbb{I}, X, Y, Z$, the terms contributing to the sum are the following:

-By summing them we get
+By summing them, we get

 A similar calculation has been recently published in Ref.~\cite{liu2025maximal}.
 However, this result is more general than $1$ qubit, as we show below.
 Consider a system composed of $n$ qubits.
 Since the states $\ket{\phi_0}$ and $\ket{\phi_1}$ are in the computational basis, we can assume that they have Hamming weight distance $h$.
 Assuming $h<n$, we can write the state $\ket{\psi_{II}}$ as $\ket{\psi'_{II}}_h \otimes\ket{d}_{n-h}$.
 Here, $\ket{d}=\ket{0}^{\otimes (n-h)}$ or $\ket{1}^{\otimes (n-h)}$.
 By the additive property of SRE, $M_n(\ket{\psi_{II}})=M_n(\ket{\psi'_{II}}_h)+M_n(\ket{d}_{n-h})$.
 The contribution $M_n(\ket{d}_{n-h})$ is equal to zero, and thus, the non-trivial contribution to SRE comes from $M_n(\ket{\psi'_{II}}_h)$.
 We can write $\ket{\psi'_{II}}_h$ as $\sqrt{\mathcal{F}}\ket{a}_n + e^{i\theta} \sqrt{1-\mathcal{F}}\ket{\bar{a}}_n$.